-After a short stopover at Falmouth we left in the early hours bound for the Scilly Isles.
+After a short stopover at Falmouth we left in the early hours bound for the Isles of Scilly.
 We had a wander around the town, ate fish and chips at Rick Stein’s ‘Fish’ restaurant and, still pretty tired from the 34 hour sail from the Solent got our heads down at around 9pm.

 Lou was skippering this passage and together we took the first watch.
 We’d had some debate over what time to leave – the Germans rafted to our outside had said they were leaving at 0100 which would be text book following the pilot book to catch the fair going tides.
-Our primary goal was to make the islands in daylight – we absolutely did not want a night time pilotage in unfamiliar waters.
+Our primary goal was to make the Isles of Scilly in daylight – we much preferred avoiding a night time pilotage in unfamiliar waters.

 Joe was up with us to help with lines and after hoisting the main went back to bed as we made our way down the Fal.
 At around 0300 we approached the Manacles (a group of rocks marked with an ECM about halfway between Falmouth and the Lizard) we spotted a lone green light 200m to starboard.
 We were sailing beautifully on a beam reach and as something to do I checked the AIS.
 It was marked ‘Liberty of Essex’.

 I knew the crew of Rannoch Women’s Challenge were going to be finishing some time this week but to stumble across them on their final approach was amazing.
 I’d heard of them initially, because I’d met 3 of their crew during my Sea Survival course in with Sailing Logic in May.
 I’d been tracking them via their Facebook page and Yellow Brick tracker since they set off.